 These Data Release Notes provide information specific to the current reprocessing and re-export of the Q0-Q17 data.
 The data products included in this data release include target pixel files, light curve files, FFIs, CBVs, ARP, Background, and Collateral files.
 This release marks the final processing of the Kepler Mission Data.
 See Tables 1 and 2 for a list of the reprocessed Kepler cadence data.
 See Table 3 for a list of the available FFIs.
-The Long Cadence Data is documented by this release of the data release notes.
-Any issues with the short cadence and FFI data will be documented in the second release of this document.
+The Long Cadence Data, Short Cadence Data, and FFI data are documented in these data release notes.
+The ancillary files (i.e., cotrending basis vectors, artifact removal pixels, background, and collateral data) are described in the Archive Manual (Thompson et al., 2016).